agpai2/OpenFlights-Graph-ADT/DEVELOPMENT.md

     A more detailed description of the goals has also been added to the GOALS.md document.

-3. Added functions to visualize the airports on a world map
+3. Added functions to visualize the airports as well as landmark path on a world map

 4. Wrote a few more test cases to test validity of our code

+5. Worked on documentation, output, and minor bug fixes